maelperreault/stepFileArrowPositionRandomizer/README.md

 4) Copy the randomized ( your Stepmania Songs folder as usual

 NOTES
-You will need to reopen file in ArrowVortex to see the changes You might need to force a reload of the file in Stepmania to see the changes Press CTRL+SHIFT+R in selection screen while the song is selected
+You will need to reopen file in ArrowVortex to see the changes<br/>
+You might need to force a reload of the file in Stepmania to see the changes<br/>
+Press CTRL+SHIFT+R in selection screen while the song is selected<br/>

 WARNING
-In case something goes wrong, you can always use one of the .bak files Simply remove the .001.bak to have your .sm file once again
+In case something goes wrong, you can always use one of the .bak files<br/>
+Simply remove the .001.bak to have your .sm file once again<br/>

 DO NOT RUN THIS INSIDE YOUR MAIN STEPMANIA SONGS FOLDER THIS WILL RANDOMIZE ALL YOUR SONGS UNDOING THIS IS NOT SUPPORTED
-I suggest you work in a folder on your desktop just in case I suggest you keep your original (.sm) ifle with beats to do quick beat edits until you are done You can simply run the randomizer again to test new patterns
+I suggest you work in a folder on your desktop just in case<br/>
+I suggest you keep your original (.sm) ifle with beats to do quick beat edits until you are done<br/>
+You can simply run the randomizer again to test new patterns<br/>